asqwerty666/asqwerty666/README.md

 ---

+- *20221118*

+Wrong again.
+Sometimes, I want to pass the data and storage it as a json.
+Sometimes I want to pass a file and storage it as is.
+So, I need to define two separate functions *xput_res_file()* and *xput_res_data()*.
+The first one is simpler and receive the file (could be a json, a pdf , a gif) and where to storage it.
+The later just get a *hash* with the data and build the XNAT json beforestorage it.

+---

 - *20221109*

 Well, passing the json file to the upload function is not the rigth answer.
 The proper way should be to pass the entire hash and make the json *inside* the function.